141021_posters_rjb_0032

 A spectrum of opportunities

 Students may do as little or as much research as they like.
-Opportunities range from elective research programs to yearlong research opportunities (see above for description).
-Any of these research experiences may serve as stepping stones to more advanced levels of investigation and to graduate degree programs including master’s degrees (MPH; MPHS; MSCI; MBA; MS-BMI) and PhDs.
+Opportunities range from elective to year-long research opportunities (see above for description).
+Any of these research experiences can serve as stepping stones to more advanced levels of investigation and to graduate degree programs including master’s degrees (MPH; MPHS; MSCI; MBA; MS-BDS-AI) and PhDs.